jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Revision history:
 _____________________________________________________________________________________

+Added restore of prior size of panels when user closes and reopens a tool.
+Data stored in the current Igor experiment.
+Size limited to 50% width and 90% height.

 1.92 5/1/2017
 Made Igor 7 compatible ONLY.
 Thanks to GeneralProcedures changes will not work on Igor 6.